MCP Server¶

 settings.json)

-Once installed, open Copilot Chat, switch to Agent mode, and click the tools icon — the four expreszo_* tools appear under the expreszo server and can be toggled on/off per chat.
+Once installed, open Copilot Chat, switch to Agent mode, and click the tools icon — the expreszo_* tools appear under the expreszo server and can be toggled on/off per chat.

 Use MCP: List Servers from the command palette to start, stop, restart, or view the output log of a running server.